rust-lang/rustc-perf/README.md

 ## Limitations

-Will only work for commits merged after #39050 merged (bors sha:
+Will only work for commits merged after #39245 merged (bors sha:
-7dfcac55bbaf83a247f133286006c5efa9df784a) because the naming changed in that PR to the -nightly- syntax instead of a version specific syntax (which we prefer not to support).
+83c2d95238e3545e7ae9af4873c48b1e3651c164) because it began producing cargo artifacts as well.

 Subpasses are currently ignored completely, since their naming differs between different runs.
 No serious investigation as to why this is has been conducted, so it is possible that they could be